Structural Stability Properties of Antithetic Integral (Rein) Control with Output Inhibition: Unimolecular mass-action networks

-The following result states that the equilibrium point of the closed-loop network \eqref{eq:mainsystCL2} is locally exponentially stable for any sufficiently small $k_p>0$. \blue{\begin{proposition} Assume that $\bar A=A-e_n e_n ^Tu_*$ is Metzler and Hurwitz stable, and let $\eta,\mu,\theta>0$ be given and such that $r<g_0$.
-Then, the equilibrium point of the closed-loop network \eqref{eq:mainsystCL2} is locally exponentially stable for any sufficiently small $k_p>0$. \end{proposition} \begin{proof} We can rewrite the matrix of the linearized dynamics \eqref{eq:A} as
+The following result states that the equilibrium point of the closed-loop network \eqref{eq:mainsystCL2} is locally exponentially stable for any sufficiently small $k_p>0$. \black{\begin{proposition} Assume that $\bar A=A-e_n e_n ^Tu_*$ is Metzler and Hurwitz stable, and let $\eta,\mu,\theta>0$ be given and such that $r<g_0$.
+Then, the equilibrium point of the closed-loop network \eqref{eq:mainsystCL2} is locally exponentially stable for any sufficiently small $k_p>0$. \end{proposition} \begin{proof} The linearized dynamics of the system about that equilibrium point is given by